codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 You can play with it [here](https://codesandbox.io/p/github/codesandbox/node-counter-demo/main).
-And we're showing the preview here too, kind of like a view count:
+And this is the running server of that VM, kind of like a view count:

 <iframe style="width:100%;height:200px;border:0;border-radius:4px;margin-bottom:2rem;" src="https://13gise-8080.preview.csb.app/"></iframe>